spacedsweden/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-opt-in-and-outs.md

 `400 Bad Request`

 There was an error with your request.
-The body is a JSON object described [here](doc:whatsapp-introduction#section-http-errors)
+The body is a JSON object described [here](doc:whatsapp-introduction#section-http-errors).

 `401 Unauthorized`

 There was an authentication error with your request.
 Either you're using incorrect credentials or you're attempting to authenticate in a region where your bot does not reside.
-The body is a JSON object described [here](doc:whatsapp-introduction#section-http-errors)
+The body is a JSON object described [here](doc:whatsapp-introduction#section-http-errors).

 ### Opt in sample